-When you begin a new project, initially you feel overwhelmed by its enormity.
+When you begin a new project, you initially feel overwhelmed by its enormity.
 You're not sure where to begin.
 You can't see the trees from the forest.
 Better to put it off, right?
-But, avoiding unpleasant tasks doesn't make them disappear.
+But avoiding unpleasant tasks doesn't make them disappear.

 3. You are chronically late.